HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

 Yes, you can build large robust pages that feel fast… to some users.
 But you should care about page bloat in terms of how it affects all your users, especially mobile-only users who deal with bandwidth constraints or data limits.

-<aside class="note">Check out Tim Kadlec's fascinating online calculator, [What Does My Site Cost?](https://whatdoesmysitecost.com/), which calculates the cost—in dollars and Gross National Income per capita—of your pages in countries around the world.
+<aside class="note" markdown>Check out Tim Kadlec's fascinating online calculator, [What Does My Site Cost?](https://whatdoesmysitecost.com/), which calculates the cost—in dollars and Gross National Income per capita—of your pages in countries around the world.
 It's an eye-opener.
 For instance, Amazon's home page, which at the time of writing weighs 2.79MB, costs 1.89% of the daily per capita GNI of Mauritania.
 How global is the world wide web when people in some parts of the world would have to give up a day's wages just to visit a few dozen pages?</aside>

 ### More bandwidth isn't a magic bullet for web performance